oduerr/dl_tutorial/tensorflow/README.md

 # Collection of examples for learning TensorFlow

 ## Introduction to TensorFlow
-The following notebooks are also covered in the [introductory presentation](https://home.zhaw.ch/~dueo/bbs/files/TF_Introduction.pdf)
+The following notebooks give an introduction to TensorFlow and are partly covered in the [introductory presentation](https://home.zhaw.ch/~dueo/bbs/files/TF_Introduction.pdf)
 * [linear_regression/01_LineFit.ipynb](linear_regression/01_LineFit.ipynb) A simple line fit
 * [simple_ops/Mandelbrot.ipynb](simple_ops/Mandelbrot.ipynb) Drawing the Madelbrot set using TensorFlow
 * [Control_Flow/Mandelbrot.ipynb](Control_Flow/Mandelbrot.ipynb) Explains tensorflow loops and applies them to draw the Madelbrot set

-## Advanced Topics
+## Advanced TensorFlow
 The following notebooks deal with more deep learning relate aspects of TF and are partly convered in this [presentation](https://home.zhaw.ch/~dueo/bbs/files/TF_DeepLearning.pptx.pdf)

 ### Building networks, accessing them